Dorothy Lucille Adkins was born

 Clover Adkins.
-Jim's first wife, Bessie, died of tuberculosis in July 14,
+Jim's first wife, Bessie, had died of tuberculosis on July

-Wagoner.
-There first home was in Oklahoma about a half mile south of
+home was in Oklahoma about half a mile south of the log cabin which had

-the log cabin built by Jim's father with Jim helping.
-(Jim made the
+been built by Jim's father with Jim's help - he made the shingles for the

 Jim and Mary's first home